 Practice Makes Perfect

-Online guitar lessons are only as good as the time you’re willing to put into honing your craft.
+Lessons, electronic or in-person, are only as good as the time you’re willing to put into honing your craft.
 So, make sure to practice, practice and practice some more.

 Remember, these lessons are a roadmap to becoming a guitar player (or a better guitar player), but you’re the driver doing the work.
 Let them guide you, and then practice each lick, chord and scale until your fingers bleed!